qiz013/cse15l-lab-reports/lab-report-1-week-2.md

 ## Step6:

 ![image](screenshot5.png)
-- write a command in quotes at the end of an ssh command to directly run it on the remote server, then exit
+- write the command `ls` in quotes at the end of an ssh command
-- this should not require password if my problem in Step5 can be solved
+- it can be directly run on the remote server, then exit as the keystroke is set